STEREO: Scientific Text Reuse in Open Access Publications: Methods

 \subsection{Publication Acquisition, Preprocessing and Metadata}

-Before the detection of scientific text reuse at scale can commence, a large amount of scientific publications and detailed metadata has to be collected.
-We assemble such data in the five steps document selection, plain text extraction, text preprocessing, meta data acquisition, and meta data standardization.
+Detecting scientific text reuse and contextualizing it on a large scale requires a large collection of scientific publications and detailed metadata about them.
+We compiled such a dataset in the five steps of document selection, plain text extraction, text preprocessing, metadata acquisition, and metadata standardization.

-For raw document selection, we make use of the CORE dataset \cite{knoth:2012}, one of the largest collections of open access academic publications, obtained from more than 12,000 data providers.
-First, we identify the 6,015,512 unique open-access DOIs in the CORE dataset dump from March~1st,~2018.
-Since the plain texts extracted from the publications' PDF files as supplied by the CORE data are of highly varying quality, and since no structural annotations (such as markup for citations, in-text references, section annotations) are available, we opted to obtain the original PDF files of the identified open access DOIs from various openly accessible repositories.
+We build on the CORE dataset \cite{knoth:2012}, one of the largest collections of open-access scientific publications sourced from more than 12,000~data providers.
+First, we identify the 6,015,512~unique open-access~DOIs in the March~1,~2018 CORE dataset.
+Since the plain texts extracted from the PDF files of the publications, as provided by the CORE data, are of varying quality and no structural annotations (such as markup for citations, in-text references, section annotations) are available, we chose to obtain the original PDF~files of the identified open-access~DOIs from various publicly available repositories.